ayushk7102/to-do/README.md

 # to-do
-Simple to-do list and activity tracker based in command line
+Simple to-do list and activity tracker based in the command line

 Commands recognised: